galvdat-hthieu/vgupe2024_team8/Report.md

    - Swing: GUI toolkit for the Java programming language to create the user interface.
    - Java: Programming language used for the development of the application.

+Thanks to Java’s diverse libraries, it has helped us a lot in development.
+We utilized the following
+libraries:
 ### Library

 <a id="item-six"></a>
 ## 6. Design